grahamking/kipr/README.md

 # CONFIGURATION

 If you want to use different commands to encrypt / decrypt your files, want longer passwords, etc, you can.
-Copy this snippet (the built-in default config) to `~/.kip/kip.conf`, and customise it.
-It's an INI file, using = or : as the delimiter.
+Copy this snippet (the built-in default config) to `~/.kip/kip.conf` or `/etc/kip/kip/conf`, and customise it.
+It's an INI file using : as the delimiter.
 Make sure the `home` path does not end with a slash.

 ```
 [gnupg]